Kalimuthu-Velappan/SONIC-DOCS/system/in-memory-logging.md

 ## 2.4 Log Rotation Policy

-The following log rotation policy is applied to all the log stored in in-memory and also logs stored in persistent disk.
-The first policy enforce the logrotate to rotate the logs stored in the in-memory file system and as part of the port rotate script, it forces the rotated logs into persist disk.
+The following log rotation policy is applied to all the logs stored in the in-memory and also logs that are stored in persistent disk.
+The first policy enforce the logrotate to rotate the logs stored in the in-memory file system, and then it enforce the rotated logs into disk as part of the post rotate script.
 The second policy instruct the logrotate to rotate the logs within peristent storage which is same as other syslog rotation policy.

         /var/log/ramfs/syslog-debug.log
         {